Vyral/Kristy-Moore/_posts/2020-04-03-how-can-you-sell-your-home-for-cash-quickly.md

 &nbsp;

 We've been hearing a lot from clients who want to sell their home quickly for cash.
-Although our team does have a cash home buying program, It’s really important that you understand what that entails before you make a decision, so we’re going to explain it to you today.
+Although our team does have a cash home buying program, you need to understand what that entails before you make a decision, so we’re going to explain it to you today.

 **Here’s an outline of our discussion, with timestamps so that you can skip around to the section(s) that interest you most:**